 Showing that it is truly a Jeep, the Cherokee can be equipped with one of three four-wheel drivetrains.
 Drivers can go from a road-oriented 4x4 to an adventurous 4x4 to a serious off-roader with a locker rear axle.
 Off-road enthusiasts will love the Trailhawk's 56:1 crawl ratio.
 A rear axle disconnect reduces fuel use in certain Cherokee 4x4 models.

-Compare the 2020 Jeep Cherokee Latitude vs Latitude Plus Trim Levels.
-What is the Difference?
+Compare the 2020 Jeep Cherokee Latitude vs Latitude Plus Trims.
+What is the difference?

 The standard cloth seats have cloth inserts and special cloth-covered bolsters.
 Even at this level, there’s a hint of the Grand Cherokee.
 The layout is similar and there’s a large handsome dashboard.